Ultimate Guide for Families Visiting the Polynesian Cultural Center

 Polynesian Cultural Center Program.
 Photo credit: Marcie Cheung

-We usually grab a couple so that our kids can help decide where we go and can navigate around the property.
+We usually grab a couple so that our kids can help decide where we go and navigate around the property.

 They also have an app you can download.